learnk8s/learnk8s.io/src/templating/content.md

       - containerPort: 80
 ```

-> Please note that `yq` sorts the YAML fields in the output alphabetically, so the order of fields in your output could be different from above listing.
+> Please note that `yq` sorts the YAML fields in the output alphabetically, so the order of fields in your output could be different from the above listing.

 In other words, the two YAML files are merged into one.

-While the example shows a convenient strategy to compose complex YAML from basic files, it also shows some of the limitations of `yq`:
+While the example shows a useful strategy to compose complex YAML from basic files, it also shows some of the limitations of `yq`:

 1. The two YAML files are merged at the top level.
 There's no way you add a chunk of YAML file under `.spec.containers[]`, as an example.
 1. The order of the files matters.
 If you invert the order, `yq` keeps `envoy-pod` for the Pod's name in `metadata.name`.
-1. You have to tell `yq` explicity [when to append and overwrite values](https://mikefarah.github.io/yq/merge).
-Since those are flags apply to the whole document, it's hard to get the granularity right.
+1. You have to tell `yq` explicitly [when to append and overwrite values](https://mikefarah.github.io/yq/merge).
+Since those are flags that apply to the whole document, it's hard to get the granularity right.

 However, if you plan to use `yq` for small projects, you can probably go quite far with it.

-There's another tool similar to `yq`, but focused specifically on Kubernetes YAML resources: [kustomize](https://kustomize.io/).
+There's another tool similar to `yq`, but explicitly focused on Kubernetes YAML resources: [kustomize](https://kustomize.io/).

 While `yq` understands and transforms YAML, kustomize can understand and transform Kubernetes YAML.

-That's a subtle but important difference so you will explore that next.
+That's a subtle but essential difference so you will explore that next.

 ## Templating with Kustomize

-Kustomize is a command line tool that can create and transform YAML files — just like `yq`.
+Kustomize is a command-line tool that can create and transform YAML files — just like `yq`.

 However, instead of using only the command line, kustomize uses a file called `kustomization.yaml` to decide how to template the YAML.